Adzz/column_tax_interview/README.md

 2. We will pre-process and create one large file of all of the email bodys.
 3. Search parses that file line by line and collects any line that contains

+The gotcha is that if we stream that large file line by line for example, we are going to struggle to match a string that starts on one line and finishes on the next line.
+We might be better to ingest the string byte by byte and compare them and buffer the search match

 ## Some initial thoughts

 - Seems reasonable to split up the searching so you can search _just_ the contacts and _just_ the calendar, or _just_ emails,